quanqinle/MakeEpub/README.md

 I LOVE EPUB.

 Sometimes I have some e-books to read, which are in plain text format.
-Files in txt format are not convenient to read, I prefer to read books in epub format.
-So I write this project, its first task is to convert a `.txt` file to a `.epub` file.
+Files in txt format are not convenient to read, I prefer books in epub format.
+So I write this project, its main purpose is to convert a `.txt` file to a `.epub` file.

 # When to use?